rakib09/rakib09.github.io/_posts/java/2018-02-01-singleton-pattern.md

 This is the most widely used approach for Singleton class as it doesn’t require synchronization.
 I am using this approach in many of my projects and it’s easy to understand and implement also.

+#### Advantage of Singleton design pattern
+Saves memory because object is not created at each request.
+Only single instance is reused again and again.
+#### Usage of Singleton design pattern
+Singleton pattern is mostly used in multi-threaded and database applications.
+It is used in logging, caching, thread pools, configuration settings etc.

 Source: [**JournalDev**](https://www.journaldev.com/1377/java-singleton-design-pattern-best-practices-examples?utm_source=website&utm_medium=sidebar&utm_campaign=DesignPattern-Sidebar-Widget)